sergio-fry/slides/module-vs-class/slides.md

 ---

+# Module Name

+  * role (Reader, Model)
+  * adjective (Enumerable, Persisted)

+---

+# When to use modules

+  * namespace
+  * extension (Enumerable, ActiveModel::Model, Dry::Equalizer)

+---

 <!-- header: "" -->

 # Summary

   * `include` makes your class larger
-* Use class-powered modules
+  * use class-powered modules
-* Extract logic to new classes
+  * extract logic to new classes
-* Reduce coupling
+  * reduce coupling
+  * use `rubocop`

+---

+# What next?

+  * "Practical Object-Oriented Design in Ruby: An Agile Primer" by Sandi Metz
+  * "Patterns of Enterprise Application Architecture" by Martin Fowler
+  * "Elegant Objects" by Yegor Bugayenko

 ---